apache/comdev-site/source/companies/employ.md

 1. Identify projects your company already uses or depends on
 2. Connect with existing contributors in your organization
 3. Start with small, manageable contributions
+4. Consider sending a weekly/monthly update to the project dev list about what you're focusing on.
+(Discuss this with the project first to be sure it's welcome.)
-4. Build relationships within project communities
+5. Build relationships within project communities
-5. Gradually increase involvement and responsibility (See [Becoming a committer](/contributors/becomingacommitter.html))
+6. Gradually increase involvement and responsibility (See [Becoming a committer](/contributors/becomingacommitter.html))

 *Companies that invest in employing open source contributors create a sustainable model that benefits the entire ecosystem while building internal expertise and community relationships.*